Brown's 3-pointer lifts Celtics to 97-94 win over Jazz - Philly

-"I was just hoping it went in there, man," Brown said.
-"I had nothing left for OT, so I'm just happy to win."

-Boston did not allow the Jazz to score over the final 2:25 and ended the game on a 9-0 run.
-Brown's winner from straightaway came after Joe Ingles missed a potential go-ahead shot for the Jazz with 16 seconds remaining.

-Jayson Tatum added 16 for the Celtics, who won their fifth straight despite their injuries.
+Brown scored 21 points and Jayson Tatum added 16 for the Celtics, who won their fifth straight despite a short-handed roster.
 Terry Rozier chipped in 13 points.

 With Kyrie Irving out after knee surgery, and Marcus Morris and Al Horford both sidelined with ankle injuries, the Celtics finished a 4-0 trip to the West in what would have been Gordon Hayward's return to Utah had he not been injured in the season opener.